pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/DEVELOPMENT.md

 -   `EXC_CRASH (Code Signature Invalid)`
     -   Reason:
-        -   There are extra entitlements which are allowed only Apple. (e.g., `com.apple.developer.hid.virtual.device`)
+        -   There are extra entitlements which are allowed only Apple:
+            -   `com.apple.developer.hid.virtual.device`
+            -   `com.apple.developer.system-extension.redistributable` (Bug?)
 -   `sysextd` is crashed by `EXC_BAD_INSTRUCTION (SIGILL)`
     -   Reason #1:
         -   `sysextd` will be crashed if multiple versions of your driver extension are installed.